metrorailings/OwlBlog/content/posts/2021-playoff-analysis.md

 Aaron Rodgers can marshal the offense early and seize the lead soon after taking the field.
 Once they're in command of the scoreboard, they must run up the score as much as possible.
 Their defense cannot be trusted to maintain anything shorter than a three-possession lead.
 Then again, if Za'Darius comes back in top form, he might be the critical piece needed to help the defense generate negative plays in key situations.

 **Green Bay loses in the postseason if**
-any of their opponents take control of the game early and seize the lead against them, forcing Aaron Rodgers to mount a comeback with limited weaponry.
-It doesn't help that the Packers don't have a solid track record this season when it comes to overcoming adverse situations - while they've successfully stages two comebacks, they've also given up a late-game lead against once.
-Honestly, had Baltimore did the right thing and opt to force the game into overtime, it's possible Green Bay would be sitting here currently having surrendered leads in two games this season.****
+any of their opponents take control of the game early and seize a sizable lead against them, forcing Aaron Rodgers to mount a comeback with limited weaponry.
+It doesn't help that the Packers lack a solid track record this season when it comes to overcoming adverse situations - while they've successfully stages two comebacks, they've also given up a late-game lead once.
+Honestly, had Baltimore did the right thing and forced the Packers to play overtime, it's possible Green Bay would be sitting here currently having surrendered leads in two games this season.